ld12086/ld12086/README.md

 - 👋 Hi, I’m @ld12086
-- 👀 I’m interested in predictive modeling and exploring complex data sets
+- 👀 I’m interested in predictive modeling
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on machine learning and regression modeling
 - 📫 How to reach me: logandelgado97@gmail.com